 Beef Chili Recipe With Stew Meat - Hearty Food Ideas

+When you think of beef chili, a whole world of pairing options comes to mind that can elevate your meal.
+I’ve found that cornbread is a classic companion—its sweet crumb balances out the spice beautifully.
 A simple green salad adds freshness, cutting through the richness of the chili.
 If you’re feeling adventurous, jalapeño cheddar muffins take those flavors to the next level.
 Finally, don’t forget about a refreshing beer or homemade limeade to cool off the heat!

-Prep Time 15 minutes
+Prep Time 15 minutesminutes

-Cook Time 2 hours
+Cook Time 2 hourshours

-Total Time 2 hours 15 minutes
+Total Time 2 hourshours15 minutesminutes

-Servings: 10
+Servings 10

 Ingredients